 West Baton Rouge Museum

-The West Baton Rouge Museum, in the city of Port Allen, tells the story of antebellum plantation life in the rural areas just west of Baton Rouge, Louisiana’s capital city.
+Just west of Louisiana’s capital city, Port Allen’s West Baton Rouge Museum tells the story of rural, pre-Civil War era plantation life.
 Permanent exhibits showcase early French Creole architecture and the cultivation of sugar throughout history.
-Outbuildings include three Antebellum-era slave cabins.
+Outbuildings include three pre-Civil War era slave cabins.

 The museum has a permanent exhibit of artifacts pertaining to 300 years of history in West Baton Rouge Parish, and it hosts traveling exhibits and special events.